ericrenone/Phase-Transition-Dynamics-in-Systemic-Evolution/README.md

 - **Bronstein, M. M., et al.** (2021). *Geometric Deep Learning: Grids, Groups, Graphs, Geodesics, and Gauges*. arXiv:2104.13478.
 (Supports manifold learning and latent space geometry)

+> Complexity emerges when information finds a substrate to hold it, and autonomy begins when that substrate learns to reorganize itself.